nxsy/xcb_handmade/README.md

 ----

-To use intel's architecture code analyzer to see which assembly instructions are used in a loop and the throughput/latency of said instructions, you should download IACA from intel and place the extracted files in the directory of your choice.
+To use intel's architecture code analyzer to see which assembly instructions are used in a loop, and the throughput/latency of said instructions, you should download IACA from intel and place the extracted files in the directory of your choice.

 Note that the nhm.sh and build.sh scripts expect the iaca directory to be siblings with the base xcb_handmade directory, so if you choose a different location you will have to modify these scripts.

 To run IACA: